lwindolf/lzone-cheat-sheets/Cheat Sheets/DevOps Linux/ulimit.md

     SIGPENDING max number of pending signals          15072     15072 STACK      max stack size                       8388608 unlimited Bytes

-**Note:** Running "prlimit" or "ulimit -a" in the shell of the respective user rarely tells something because the init daemon responsible for launching services might be ignoring /etc/security/limits.conf as this is a configuration file for PAM only and is applied on login only per default.
+**Note:** Running `prlimit` or `ulimit -a` in the shell of the respective user rarely tells something because the init daemon responsible for launching services might be ignoring `/etc/security/limits.conf` as this is a configuration file for PAM only and is applied on login only per default.

 ### Live update limits with prlimit